Beef and Bok Choy Stir Fry is a quick, easy, and healthy meal that is packed with flavor from a homemade stir fry sauce.

 - Swap out bok choy, mushrooms, and green onions for whatever vegetables you love or have on hand.
 Some of my favorite stir-fry vegetables (besides those in this recipe) include bell peppers, broccoli, cauliflower, mini corn, water chestnuts, bamboo shoots, snow peas and snap peas, shelled edamame, asparagus, red or yellow onions, green beans, and shredded red or green cabbage.

 - If you don't want to use sirloin, you can use another thin cut of beef or thinly-sliced chicken or pork.
+Or try it with ground beef for really fast prep, like in this ground beef bulgogi recipe.

 - Use shrimp if you want a seafood dish or tofu or chickpeas for a vegetarian dish.